Skip to content

 Allow Remote Access WAN

-For example, as shown in the topology below, if this function is enabled, you can access the GL-AXT1800 via its IP address (192.168.29.1) from leo-phone.
-This is because the GL-AXT1800 is the upper-layer device of the GL-MT2500, and the latter is connected to the same Tailscale network as leo-phone.
+For example, as shown in the topology below, when enabled, you can access the GL-AXT1800 using its IP address (192.168.29.1) from leo-phone.
+This is because the GL-AXT1800 is the upstream device of the GL-MT2500, and the latter is connected to the same Tailscale network as leo-phone.

 1. Log in to your router's web Admin Panel, and navigate to APPLICATIONS -> Tailscale.